-PUPS offers puppy sessions for puppies between the ages of 10 weeks – approximately 18 weeks (at which time they are then ready for PUPS Basic Obedience Course).
+PUPS offers puppy sessions for puppies between the ages of 10 weeks – approximately 16 weeks (at which time they are then ready for PUPS Puppy Group Obedience Course).
 Even though we have a designated puppy room where only puppies go, we do require that the puppy have two rounds of shots before starting.
 The puppy training is designed to get you moving in the right direction in establishing a relationship with your pup and to get you started on imprinting obedience using age appropriate, positive motivational techniques, getting your pup to engage with you, establishing good manners, channeling your pup productively, and warding off bad habits and developing good habits.
+We like to start off with a family orientation (without the puppy).
+Some people even schedule the orientation right before they bring their puppy home.
 At orientation, we teach your entire family how to set your puppy up to succeed within your home.
-We go over how to set your house up to accommodate your pup’s needs, housebreaking, crate training, when to have the puppy out with you, when to crate your pup so you don’t set him/her up to fail.
-We also give you guidance and direction on how to effectively and productively socialize your pup with people and other dogs as well as teach you how to productively play with your pup, how to introduce him/her to the vet, how to get your pup used to nail trimming and other essentials and other general do’s and don’ts.
-While your pup may drive you a bit crazy, the puppy sessions will start building a great relationship between you and your pup during this interim period prior to starting the Basic Obedience course, (which will take care of all your needs, for the rest of your dog’s life, in and around the home in addition to providing excellent, reliable obedience), Your pup will learn to engage with you because you’re fun – and because puppies like to think!
-The training also starts teaching the puppy impulsivity control.
+We go over how to set your house up to accommodate your pup’s needs, housebreaking, crate training, biting, barking, when to have the puppy out with you, when to crate your pup so you don’t set him/her up to fail, and anything else you have questions about!
+We also give you guidance and direction on how to effectively and productively socialize your pup with people and other dogs as well as teach you how to productively play with your pup during this age, how to introduce him/her to the vet, how to get your pup used to nail trimming and other essentials and other general do’s and don’ts.
+Then we begin the Puppy Sessions.
+While puppyhood may drive you a bit crazy, the puppy sessions will start building a great relationship between you and your pup during this interim period prior to starting the Puppy Group Obedience course, (which will begin to put a little “have to” into your pup’s life).
+Your pup will learn to engage with you because you’re fun – and because puppies like to think!
+The training also starts teaching the puppy a language base that you will build on in the Puppy Group Obedience Course and then the Basic Group Obedience Course later.
+These sessions also start teaching your pup impulsivity control.
 Please note – our puppy sessions are done individually so the owner and puppy can truly engage with one another, but, we do also offer “Puppy Speed Dating” for continued socialization done properly!

-Cost for private sessions – Orientation for the whole family is $50.00.
-After orientation, each session is $30.00/session – schedule online or phone us at 443-545-9597 or email us at firstname.lastname@example.org. *Penalties for late cancellation will apply!
+Cost for private sessions – Orientation for the whole family (without the pup) is $50.00.
+After orientation, each session is $30.00/session – schedule online or phone us at 443-545-9597 or email us at email@example.com. *Penalties for late cancellation will apply!

 PUPS Philosophy on Puppy Kindergartens and Puppy Daycare